iMagesh/acme-widget/README.md

 - The basket only accepts valid product codes; invalid codes raise an error.
 - Offers are applied before delivery charges.

+- No sales tax or VAT is applied; all prices are assumed to be final.
+- Only the specified offer is implemented; other discounts or promotions are not supported.

 ## Test Cases

 | Products                | Expected Total |